-- ii.
-Identification of the beneficiary and communication partner's AAC devices preference, if any; - iii.
+- iii.
 Assessment of the beneficiary's ability (physically and mentally) to use, or to learn to use, the recommended AAC device and accessories for effective and efficient communication; and - iv.
 Justification stating why the recommended AAC device (including description of the significant characteristics, features and accessories) is better able to overcome or ameliorate the communication limitations that preclude or interfere with the beneficiary's meaningful participation in current and projected daily activities as compared to the other AAC devices considered; and justification stating why the recommended AAC device (including description of the significant characteristics, features and accessories) is the least costly, equally effective, alternative form of treatment to overcome or ameliorate the communication limitations that preclude or interfere with the beneficiary's meaningful participation in current and projected daily activities. - j.
-Treatment plan and follow up: - i.
-Description of short term communication goals (e.g., six months); - ii.
+Treatment Plan and Follow Up: - i.
+Description of short term communication goals (e.g., 6 months); - ii.
 Description of long term communication goals (e.g., one year); - iii.
 Assessment criteria to measure beneficiary's progress toward achieving short and long term communication goals; - iv.
 Description of amount, duration and scope of AAC services required for the beneficiary to achieve short and long term communication goals; and - v.
-Identification and experience of AAC service provider responsible for training (these service providers may include, e.g.: speech-language pathologists, occupational therapists, rehabilitation engineers, the beneficiary's parents, teachers and other service providers).
+Identification and experience of AAC service provider responsible for training (these service providers may include, e.g.: speech language pathologists, occupational therapists, rehabilitation engineers, the beneficiary's parents, teachers and other service providers).